Misuse of private information

 What is the legal basis for bringing a privacy claim?

-Privacy claims are typically brought as claims for the misuse of private information, breach of confidence and/or breach of the Data Protection Act 1998.
+Privacy claims are typically brought as claims for the misuse of private information, breach of confidence and/or breach of the General Data Protection Regulation ('GDPR')/Data Protection Act 2018.

 What is the difference between “private” and “confidential” information?